junhochoi/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than ACK and PADDING frames.

+A sender uses an ACK_FREQUENCY frame to indicate the number of packets that the receiver should receive before sending an acknowledgement ({{frame-ack-frequency}}).
+The value indicates how often the receiver should send an ACK frame.
+On receiving this value, a receiver SHOULD then wait to receive those many packets for every ACK frame that it sends, subject to a delayed acknowledgement timer.

+A receiver MAY send an ACK frame less frequently, which can happen if packets are received in quick succession, or more frequently, which can happen if the delayed acknowledgement timer runs out before the requisite number of packets to trigger the acknowledgement is received.

 The receiver's delayed acknowledgment timer SHOULD NOT exceed the current RTT estimate or the value it indicates in the `max_ack_delay` transport parameter.
 This ensures an acknowledgment is sent at least once per RTT when packets needing acknowledgement are received.
 The sender can use the receiver's `max_ack_delay` value in determining timeouts for timer-based retransmission.

-Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.
+Further strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

 To limit ACK Blocks to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
 Once